Induced graphs of uniform spanning forests: Introduction

 Corollary~\ref{cor:wired1} implies Theorem~\ref{thm:resample-Z} as follows.
 Recall $\cE$ defined as in \eqref{eq:energy}.
 A necessary and sufficient condition for $\FSF(G)=\WSF(G)$ is that the only harmonic functions $f$ on $G$ with $\cE(f)<\infty$ are constant functions \cite{USF}.
 This is known to be the case when $G$ is transitive and \notion{amenable}, i.e., $\inf_{K} \#\partial K/\#K= 0$, where the infimum is over all finite vertex sets $K$ of $G$.
 By \cite[Theorem 5.5]{BLS99}, every amenable transitive graph has the property that each component of every random subgraph with automorphism-invariant law also a.s.\ has no nonconstant harmonic functions $f$ with $\cE(f)<\infty$.
 This gives Theorem~\ref{thm:resample-Z}.

-An \notion{end} of a tree is an equivalence classes of infinite simple paths in the tree, where two paths are equivalent if their symmetric difference is finite. \begin{corollary} $\WSF(\ol{\WSFs(G)})=\WSF(G)$ (resp., $\FSF(\ol{\WSFs(G)})=\FSF(G)$) if each component of $\WSFs(G)$ (resp., $\FSFs(G)$) is one-ended, that is, has a single end a.s. \end{corollary} In \cite{End}, it is proved that the one-end property of $\WSF$ components holds for all transient vertex-transitive graphs (also see \cite[Theorem 10.49]{TreeBook}).
+\begin{corollary} $\WSF(\ol{\WSFs(G)})=\WSF(G)$ (resp., $\FSF(\ol{\WSFs(G)})=\FSF(G)$) if each component of $\WSFs(G)$ (resp., $\FSFs(G)$) is one-ended, that is, has a single end a.s. \end{corollary} In \cite{End}, it is proved that the one-end property of WSF components holds for all transient vertex-transitive graphs (also see \cite[Theorem 10.49]{TreeBook}).
 Thus $\WSF(\ol{\WSFs(G)})=\WSF(G)$ in this case.
 This in particular gives another proof of Theorem~\ref{thm:resample-Z}.
 For more general results on the one-ended property of $\FSF$ and $\WSF$, see \cite{End,Tom-End}.

 Inspired by Morris' aforementioned result that each component of $\WSF$ on every graph is a.s.\ recurrent, we conjecture that $\WSF(\ol{\WSFs(G)})=\WSF(G)$ for every locally finite, connected graph $G$ as in Theorem~\ref{thm:resample}.